paulobruno/LearningGbAsm/README.md

-*__Disclaimer__: these codes are more a trajectory of my learning process and not a set of tutorials for beginners.
-If you want to know how to create your own GB games, the best advice I have for you is to look this really [awesome GB-dev resources](https://github.com/gbdev/awesome-gbdev).*
+*__Disclaimer__: this repository is a record of my learning process and not a set of tutorials for beginners.
+If you want to learn how to create your own GB games, the best advice I have for you is to take a look at this really [awesome GB-dev resources](https://github.com/gbdev/awesome-gbdev).*

 | Hello World | Horizontal Scroll | Inputs |
 | --- | --- | --- |